jcont12/ProgrammingNotes/Langs & Frameworks/React/react.md

 **Use state with care, having too many states in different components makes your app confusing and unpredictable.**

+Make sure you use state at the level where the state matters, in other words, don't put state at app level if it doesnt affect whole app, add state in component where state matters.
+Obviously the component where it is added will be a stateful component.

 ### PASSING IN METHODS IN A COMPONENT AS PROPS

 If we add an eventHandler such as onClick to pass in a method once the button is clicked, make sure you pass this.methodName *without parens* as it is only a method reference.
 If you pass parens, the method will execute upon rendering.